Understanding Anomalous Magnetothermal Transport via Disentangling Shear and Compression Phonons

 where $J_i = J[1+(-1)^i \delta]$, $J=1$ sets the energy scale of spin exchange coupling, $\delta$ parameterizes the bond alternation, and $\varepsilon$ dictates the Ising anisotropy.
 This 1D model exhibits a rich phase diagram driven by the external magnetic field $h_z$~\cite{phase_diagram_XXZ_chain,XXZ_alter_PRB_2024}.
 In the regime of strong anisotropy and weak dimerization, the system undergoes two successive quantum phase transitions.
 For low fields ($h_z < h_{c1}$), the ground state is a gapped dimerized phase dominated by nearest-neighbor singlets.
 Intermediate fields ($h_{c1} < h_z < h_{c2}$) stabilize a gapless Luttinger liquid (LL) phase, which ultimately gives way to a fully polarized state when $h_z > h_{c2}$.
 To quantitatively investigate the thermal transport, we adopt the specific parameters $\varepsilon = 3.0$ and $\delta = 0.2$.
 Density matrix renormalization group (DMRG) calculations pinpoint the critical fields at $h_{c1} = 1.0J $ and $h_{c2} = 3.0J $.

 The spin absorption spectral weight, defined in Eq.~(\ref{eq:emit_rate}), is computed using exact diagonalization (ED) on an $N=20$ cluster.
 Crucially, the phase boundaries extracted from our ED spectra perfectly match the DMRG results, confirming that an $N=20$ system is sufficient to accurately capture the thermodynamic limit behavior.
 Finally, we evaluate the anomalous heat current mediated by distinct phonon symmetries (shear vs.\ compression modes), as depicted in Fig.~\ref{fig:heat_current_XXZ}.
-The thermal bias is established by coupling the chain to local baths with a local temperature difference $\delta T_i = \delta T (\frac{2(i-1)}{N-1}-1)$.
 The average temperature of phonon bath and the system is set to $k_BT_S = 0.1J$, with a small thermal difference $\delta T = 0.05 T_S$ in the phonon bath to ensure the validity of the linear response regime.

 In Fig.~\ref{fig:heat_current_XXZ}, we illustrate the evolution of the anomalous heat current with the magnetic field $h_z$, highlighting the interplay between distinct phonon symmetries and the underlying low-field magnetic phases.
 Following Eq.~(\ref{eq:Jw_def}), the bath spectral density inherently scales as $h_z^2$ due to the spin-phonon coupling, ensuring that this anomalous thermal contribution strictly vanishes at zero field.
 In the low-field dimerized phase ($h_z < h_{c1}$), thermal transport is dominated by the compression mode coupling to $s_i^z$.
 Because the $s_i^z$ operator readily breaks the nearest-neighbor singlets, this channel yields a heat current that closely tracks the $h_z^2$ scaling of the bath.
 Conversely, the shear modes (coupling to $s_i^x$ and $s_i^y$) contribute negligibly, as the required transverse spin flips cost higher energy.
 Due to the additional scaling with $h_z^2$, both the modes contribute little current as compared to higher field regions.